jacobdensford/jacobdensford.com/pages/adventure-planning.md

 Start building the world together based on the heroes.
 What factions are they members of?
 Where do they live?
 Where are they from?
 Use those details to make a broad outline of the world together.
 Then dig a bit deeper into the place where the campaign will begin, be it a town or a wilderness location.
 Don't plan much beyond that.

+### Roleplaying

+Establish what kind of roleplaying the group is going for.
+Will it be the kind of game where players narrate the gist of what their characters do and say, or will the players embody their characters by speaking in their voices the whole time?
+Or perhaps somewhere in between?

+### Narrative Agency

+Establish how much narrative agency the players want in the game, and how much you as the DM want to give them.
+Are you the arbiter of all things in the world, telling the players exactly how things are?
+Or are players allowed to invent their own things within reason?
+Do the players even want that power?
+For some players, this kind of power breaks their immersion.

+### Safety Tools

+Address potentially sensitive topics that might come up during play, establish lines and veils, and introduce the [X-Card](http://tinyurl.com/x-card-rpg) and the player ability to call for a "pause for a second".

 ## Session One and Beyond

 - Start the session by asking the players what happened last time, filling in any relevant missing details.
 - Run the adventure fast and loose.
 Be a fan of the heroes.
 Present them with a challenging world.
 Play to find out what happens.
 - End the session by asking for and gracefully accepting feedback.
-Do [Roses & Thorns (and Buds)](https://gnomestew.com/roses-thorns-and-buds/) or Stars & Wishes.
+Do [Roses & Thorns (and Buds)](https://gnomestew.com/roses-thorns-and-buds/) or [Stars & Wishes](https://www.gauntlet-rpg.com/blog/stars-and-wishes).
 - Establish in-between session expectations.
 - Schedule next session.